ChrisStylianidis/Digital-Signal-Processing/README.md

 ## Getting Started

 If you want to run the code for the labs, make sure you have Jupyter Notebook installed.
 You can open the `.ipynb` files in the `lab1` and `lab2` folders to access the Python code and execute the cells.

+## Contact

+If you have questions or need further information about any of my solutions, please feel free to contact me!